Syrian Republican Guard: Uniform and insignia

-The Republican Guard uniform is distinct from the regular Army uniform.
-Service dress consists of woodland camouflage worn with red berets, rather than the standard black or green, red epaulettes, red lanyards, and brown leather belts with green camouflaged shoes.
-On ceremonial occasions, officers wear red peaked caps instead of a beret.
+The Republican Guard uniform was distinct from the regular Army uniform.
+Service dress consisted of woodland camouflage worn with red berets, rather than the standard black or green, red epaulettes, red lanyards, and brown leather belts with green camouflaged shoes.
+On ceremonial occasions, officers wore red peaked caps instead of a beret.
+Commandos of the Guard could easily be discerned from other units by their 'القوات الخاصة – "Commandos" patch, but were only rarely seen wearing their red beret.

 Weapons

-The Republican Guard tends to usually be better equipped than the standard Syrian Army.
-The Republican Guard has been documented and photographed using the American made M-16 5.56×45mm rifle.
-The Soviet made AKM 7.62×39mm rifle is also used with a folding stock which makes it the AKMS variant.
-The AK-74 and the AKS-74U Carbine is used along with the more modern AK-74M which both are chambered for 5.45×39mm.
-The AK-74M rifles are believed to have entered Syria in the mid to late 1990s following a deal with Russia.The AK-74M is also sometimes seen with an NSPU night vision optic sight or a GP-25 Grenade Launcher in some cases.
+The Republican Guard tended to usually be better equipped than the standard Syrian Army.
+The Republican Guard had been documented and photographed using the American made M-16 rifle.
+The Soviet made AKM 7.62×39mm rifle was also used with a folding stock which makes it the AKMS variant.
+The AK-74 and the AKS-74U Carbine was used along with the more modern AK-100 series which both are chambered for 5.45×39mm.
+The AK-74M rifles were believed to have entered Syria in the mid to late 1990s following a deal with Russia.
+The AK-74M was also sometimes seen with an NSPU night vision optic sight or a GP-25 Grenade Launcher in some cases.

-Members of the Republican Guard have also been seen with the Glock handgun which is in their holster.
-The Makarov PM 9×18mm pistol has also been seen in use with the Guard and in holsters.
-Maher al-Assad, who is in the Republican Guard as a Commander and also is the brother of current President Bashar al-Assad, is seen with a Springfield Armory XD pistol in his holster while visiting troops.
+Members of the Republican Guard had also been seen with the Glock handgun which was in their holster.
+The Makarov PM 9×18mm pistol was also seen in use with the Guard and in holsters.
+Maher al-Assad, who was in the Republican Guard as a Commander and also is the brother of former President Bashar al-Assad, was seen with a Springfield Armory XD pistol in his holster while visiting troops.

-The NSV machine gun chambered for 12.7×108mm has also been used by the Republican Guard during the civil war and is usually seen being used whilst the guard members are in a building firing at rebels.
-The PKM machine gun chambered in 7.62×54mmR is also used by the Republican Guard.
+The NSV machine gun chambered for 12.7×108mm had also been used by the Republican Guard during the civil war and was usually seen being used whilst the guard members were in a building firing at rebels.
+The PKM machine gun chambered in 7.62×54mmR was also used by the Republican Guard.

+Armored units of the Guard were equipped with T-55, T-62, T-72 (T-72 Adra) and more modern T-90s.
+Some T-55s were upgraded with locally developed Viper thermal imager.
+All tanks were upgraded with soft-kill Sarab Active Protection System.
+The main IFVs of the SRG were the BMP-1 and the BMP-2.
+Since 2015, Russia was upgrading SRG with the most modern APCs such as BTR-80, BTR-82A, GAZ-2975 Tigr, BMPT-72 Terminator 2 and GAZ-39371 Vodnik, etc.